 Android devices don’t come rooted for a reason.
 In fact, some device manufacturers go out of their way to prevent you from rooting.
 Here’s why:

 In addition, rooting may void your warranty, at least for certain types of repairs.
 Check out our explainer on the subject for more information.

 There are many ways to root an Android phone, and which one you should use depends on your phone.
 In general, rooting will involve one of these processes:

 In this article, we’ll primarily be discussing users who fall into the first camp, who have an unlockable bootloader.
 If your phone requires an exploit, we won’t be able to help you, since the process is different for just about every phone.
 You’ll have to search a forum like XDA Developers for more information on how to root your specific device.
 This guide previously featured one-click root apps Kingo Root and Towelroot, and those may still support some older phones as well.

 If your device does have an unlockable bootloader, however, then read on.
-Before you begin the process, you’ll need to unlock your bootloader the official way, and then install the TWRP recovery environment using these instructions.
+We generally recommend the TWRP method over one-click root programs because you learn exactly how everything works, which will help you troubleshoot if something goes wrong in the future–one-click root programs aren’t as transparent.
+Before you begin this process, you’ll need to unlock your bootloader the official way, and then install the TWRP recovery environment using these instructions.
 We’ll then use TWRP to root your phone.